pileofwolves/finmer/Modules/Projects/README.txt

-The following sample modules are provided:
+The following modules are provided:

+Core
+	Contains all official game content.

 Example01 - Injection Demo
 	Provides a very basic demo for the scene patching system, which enables a module to inject new content into scene assets that were originally provided by another module.